How to Read The Foresight Guide

 The Guide uses bold red to indicate both header titles and important concepts.
 We also use bold text in three primary colors (blue, green, and purple – to refer to the three primary types of strategic foresight, exploring probable, possible, and preferable futures.
 See the picture at right for a preview of these three primary foresight types.
 We also occasionally use gold to refer to any of twenty foresight specialties common in organizational foresight.
 That means we use a five-color highlighting scheme to illustrate various aspects of foresight practice in the Guide.

-Chapters 4 and 5 introduce Personal foresight, a survey of models, tools, and habits that we can use to understand and work with our traits, strengths, and weaknesses to be more effective as individuals (Chapter 4), and the various practice options we personally have, in and outside of organizations, to do effective foresight work (Chapter 5).
-After building a literate, evidence-based worldview (universal foresight), being personally effective at navigating the future (Chapter 4), and knowing your practice options (Chapter 5) may be the next most important strategy for effective practice.
+Chapter 4 (and part of 5) introduce Personal Foresight, a survey of models, tools, and habits that we can use to understand and work with our traits, strengths, and weaknesses to be more effective as individuals (Chapter 4), and the various practice options we personally have, in and outside of organizations, to do effective foresight work (Chapter 5).
+After building a literate, evidence-based worldview (universal foresight), being personally effective at navigating the future (Chapter 4), and knowing your Career Options (Chapter 5) may be the next most important strategy for effective practice.
 Many future-oriented people are good at speculating, or giving others advice, but their own lives are very unforesighted.
 Those folks don’t get very far as professionals.
 So we need to constantly apply foresight thinking and action to our own lives, and choose practice options that make us more effective as our experience grows.

-Chapters 6 and 7 introduce Global foresight, focusing on the range of probable, possible, and preferable futures and useful innovation ideas that as we a civilization are discussing at present.
-These are huge topics, and our chapters will merely introduce them.
-We are presently building open, crowd-editable platforms for each of these dimensions of global foresight at Foresight U. Futurepedia (Chapter 6) is a wiki platform for expert and lay thoughts on probable, possible, dystopic, and protopic futures by topic, and Futureworthy is a crowd evaluating, ranking, funding, and founding platform for free, open, and socially empowering project, product, and service ideas by topic.
+Chapters 10 through 12 introduce Global Foresight, highlighting a sample of probable, possible, and preferable futures (and in Chapter 10, pasts) and a few innovation ideas for entrepreneurs.
+Global foresight is a huge topic, and our chapters merely introduce it.
+We are presently building two open, crowd-editable platforms to better address the first two of these chapters.
+Futurepedia (Chapter 10) is a wiki platform for expert and lay thoughts on probable, possible, dystopic, and protopic futures by topic.
+Futureworthy (Chapter 11) is a crowd evaluating, ranking, funding, and founding platform for global problems that need solution, and for free, open, and socially empowering project, product, and service ideas by topic.
 Futurists and foresighters tend to be particularly good at generating insightful discussions about the future (Futurepedia), and effective ideas for entrepreneurs (Futureworthy).
-But many innovation ideas begin half-baked, or are not that impactful.
+But many innovation ideas begin half-baked, or are not that socially valuable.
 So we need a good open platform to improve and crowdrank them by topic, and feed them into existing crowdfunding and founding platforms (Kickstarter, Indiegogo, StartEngine, etc.).
-We look forward to your participation on each of these platforms as they emerge on this website.
+We look forward to your participation on each of these platforms as they emerge.
+This section closes with Your Digital Self (Chapter 12), my thoughts on what our ever more intelligent digital systems will be able to do, from our personal perspective, and some of the implications of those systems for global futures.

 Our Target Audiences